-Using cloud computing proves to be highly cost-efficient as companies could all together forgo the cost associated with purchasing and maintaining storage drives, software, and servers on their own.
-Instead of making use of cloud-provided services such as storage or software over the internet by paying only for the services one uses and requires.
+Using cloud computing proves to be highly cost-efficient as companies could all together forgo the cost of purchasing and maintaining storage drives, software, and servers on their own.
+Instead of using cloud-provided services such as storage or software over the internet by paying only for the services one uses and requires.
 This pay-on-demand system makes the whole process much more profitable on a larger scale.

 2. Highly Scalable

-One could easily upgrade or downgrade the required services as per one’s need.
+One could easily upgrade or downgrade the required services per one’s need.
 For example, one might need more space for executing certain applications when compared to other applications.
 As per the space requirement needed to run/ execute this software, one could increase or decrease the space requirement with the service provider.
-One also need not have to worry about any version updates, which can be expensive at times.
-The cloud services have it all.
-All this allows us to meet client expectations without too much of a hassle.
+One also need not worry about any version updates, which can sometimes be expensive.
+Cloud services have it all.
+All this allows us to meet client expectations without too much hassle.

 3. Easily Accessible & Mobile

 One of the biggest advantages clouds has to offer is their accessibility, which is being able to access it from anywhere remotely as long as one is connected to the internet.
 A person could make use of cloud-provided services without having to be dependent on any particular system or any geographic location as such.
-This allows one to work closely with the client from close proximity as well as with various devices that are readily available at hands, such as laptops, tablets, or even smartphones.
+This allows one to work closely with the client from close proximity and with various devices readily available at hand, such as laptops, tablets, or even smartphones.

 In today’s world, securing data is a major concern among most organizations out there.
-Cloud puts encryption method to use when data security is concerned.
-These encryptions make use of complex algorithms in order to encrypt and decrypt data.
-Furthermore, it also restricts access to any type of unauthorized user at the very base level, helping keep the server and all its contents secure.
-Cloud also offers a backup facility in order to avoid any unwanted disasters caused due to data loss.
+Cloud puts encryption methods to use when data security is concerned.
+These encryptions make use of complex algorithms to encrypt and decrypt data.
+Furthermore, it restricts access to any unauthorized user at the base level, helping keep the server and all its contents secure.
+Cloud also offers a backup facility to avoid any unwanted disasters caused due to data loss.
 This allows users to restore data from backups may the need arise.

-A lot of organizations lose out a lot of time, revenue, and productivity due to downtime in their services.
+Many organizations lose a lot of time, revenue, and productivity due to downtime in their services.
 Downtime in services may be caused due to security patches, version upgrades, etc. Cloud mitigates these sorts of issues for you.
-Thus increasing your productivity and allowing one to meet deadlines with lesser hurdles.
-This not only helps the organization but also leaves a positive impact on the client.
+Thus increasing your productivity and allowing you to meet deadlines with lesser hurdles.
+This helps the organization and leaves a positive impact on the client.

 Cloud computing makes working as a team much easier.
 This is because team members can now view, share and contribute across easily accessible cloud platforms.
-This completely removes the overhead of having to send team members the latest work-related documents.
-One needs to merely communicate the location at which the documents are placed.
+This completely removes the overhead of sending team members the latest work-related documents.
+One needs to communicate the location at which the documents are placed merely.
 This leads to better collaboration between team members.
 It also reduces dependency on any particular person as another person from the same team can continue the work from where his team member has left off.

 7. Availability of services round the clock

 It has a major impact on delivering your products to the client on time.
-It’s fairly common for organizations to face server downtime during security patches or to upgrade for better load balancing capabilities or due to various other reasons.
-These things are taken care of by the cloud as most cloud providers are said to maintain an uptime of 99.9%, making servers and other services available for use round the clock.
+It’s fairly common for organizations to face server downtime during security patches, upgrades for better load-balancing capabilities, or various other reasons.
+The cloud takes care of these things as most cloud providers maintain an uptime of 99.9%, making servers and other services available for use round the clock.
 This allows organizations to focus on the business deliverables without any hindrance in workflow and delay of deliverables.

 8. Access to the Latest Software

 Cloud providers allow one to avail of the latest software versions with ease.
 This plays a significant role in increasing the productivity of an organization without having to invest any time in software up-gradation.
 Instead, the time saved can be better utilized for designing their products, planning, and strategizing.
-Also, this helps in avoiding any type of version incompatibilities and releasing an updated/ latest product into the market that provides all the latest features.
+Also, this helps avoid any version incompatibilities and releases an updated/ latest product into the market that provides all the latest features.

-Since cloud providers provide services on-demand, getting the required amount of storage space or the latest software on the cloud is fairly faster when compared to the traditional process of having to purchase a hard drive with the required storage space or purchase software.
-Most cloud providers come with self-service options, where one could choose the required services and pay.
+Since cloud providers provide services on-demand, getting the required amount of storage space or the latest software on the cloud is fairly faster when compared to the traditional process of purchasing a hard drive with the needed storage space or purchasing software.
+Most cloud providers come with self-service options, where one can choose the required services and pay.
 The cost is calculated based on the customer’s selection.

-Cloud computing has bought about a huge change in the way organizations can operate.
+Cloud computing has bought about a huge change in how organizations operate.
 They have improved the entire process in a number of ways.
-We have seen a few of the major benefits that cloud computing has to offer.
+We have seen a few of the major benefits of cloud computing.